steqeq/0000/README.md

 ## HIPify-Clang Installation Failure on CentOS/RHEL

-HIPify-Clang fails to get installed on CentOS/RHEL.
+HIPify-Clang fails to install on CentOS/RHEL with the following error:

+*file from install of hipify-clang conflicts with file from package hip-base*

-**Workaround**: This is a known issue.
-As a workaround,
+**Workaround**: This is a known issue and the following workaround is recommended for a successful installation of HIPify-Clang on CentOS/RHEL:

-* Download the file
+* Download HIPify-Clang RPM.
+For example, *hipify-clang-11.0.0.x86_64.rpm*
-* Perform a force install using RPM and the following command:
+* Perform a force install using the following command:

   *sudo rpm -ivh --force hipify-clang-11.0.0.x86_64.rpm*